RobertoPrevato/K8sStudies/docs/kind/postgresql.md

 ## Running PostgreSQL in Docker with Kubernetes

-This time, instead of deleting the last cluster created for the [_Multi Nodes example_](./multi-nodes.md), I decided to create a new cluster named "db".
+This time, instead of deleting the last cluster created for the [_Multi Nodes example_](./multi-nodes.md), I decided to create a new one named "db".

 For now, I will not configure a load balancer to expose the PostgreSQL Server, but use instead [**kubectl port-forward**](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)